 Once the optimal price rules are set, then you can enjoy the rest!
 The repricing engine works all day and your prices will be changed according to the fluctuations in the market and ,of course, based on the rules that you’ve set.
 With the mix of competitive intelligence and repricing ability, your business can gain a seamless competitive advantage in the market.
 As you’re able to react to every single move in the market, your prices will always stay competitive or optimized.

-4. Consumer-oriented ecommerce pricing
+4. Consumer-based E-commerce pricing

 In every aspect of ecommerce, customer-centricity should come first above anything else, and pricing decision making is not an exception to that.